serra/invoice-automator/readme.md

 ## Doing

-* ...
+* Restructure repo using a common layout for python programs.
+  App code should be separated from tests.
+  Add versioning using semantic versioning and git tags.

 ## Backlog

+* Write a spec and automatic test
 * Add QR code to pdf invoices
-* Write a spec and automatic test
-* Upload the pdf to Fibery.
 * Upload the invoice to the administration.
 * Find a way to use local resources only (e.g. no links to stylesheets using https).
-Consider switching to [weasyprint]
+  Consider switching to [weasyprint].

 ---